docsforadobe/after-effects-scripting-guide/docs/globals.rst

 Global functions
 ################

 These globally available functions that are specific to After Effects.
-Any JavaScript object or function can call these functions, which allow you to display text in a small (3-line) area of the Info panel, and to convert numeric time values to and from string values.
+Any JavaScript object or function can call these functions, which allow you to display text in a small (3-line) area of the Info panel, to convert numeric time values to and from string values, or to generate a random number.

 ==========================  ===================================================